MBODM/pingalive-go/README.md

 - When executed, it endlessly pings a specific server, until closed.
 - It´s used for internet connection testing, for my personal use.

+This specific version, written in Go, is the exact same tool as the original [pingalive](https://github.com/mbodm/pingalive), that was written in Rust.
+Reasons see [Why it exists](#why-it-exists) section.

 ### How it works
 - It just executes the Windows `ping.exe` with `-t 194.25.2.129` as parameters.
 - The IP address (`194.25.2.129`) is Telekom´s* main DNS server.